cianclarke/BeersmithTaplist/README.md

 BeerSmith 2 stores it's recipes in a user specified location.
 By default this was `~/Documents/Beersmith2`, but I moved it to `~/Dropbox/BeerSmith` using the File -> Change Documents Directory function in BeerSmith.
 I then copied a public share URL of my file in DropBox.

 ## Usage

+### As a standlone webserver

+    export BS_FILE_PATH="path to your recipes.bsmx file"
+    npm start

+Or, use the deploy to heroku button above

 ### Init with an options object

 var bs = require('beersmithtaplist');